 Overall unemployment in Cardiff is low, but this varies significantly across the city.
 The percentage of working aged people claiming unemployment-related benefits was relatively stable between 2016 and 2018, before a gradual incline over the following two years.
 However, in April 2020, claims began to increase sharply, coinciding with the start of the pandemic.
 The rate has since declined but remains slightly above pre-pandemic levels.
 Furthermore, Cardiff's claimant count rate reveals a persistent problem with spatial inequality in Cardiff, with rates significantly higher in the most deprived fifth of the population.
-The claimant count rate in Ely is roughly 11 times higher than in Lisvane for example.
-Over the past two decades, culture has been inventively used to transform Cardiff; the city's cultural offer is therefore an area of competitive advantage, with the city's infrastructure and broad offer recognised by citizens as amongst the best in Europe.
-The city's cultural scene, its sports and leisure offer, as well as its retail and hospitality, are some of the major draws for residents and visitors alike, and all play a vital role in the city's economic success, as well as its cultural and social well-being.
-These sectors have all been impacted by the pandemic and have been placed at the centre of recovery efforts moving forward, embracing the role each sector plays in shaping the city centre.
-Although visitor numbers fell drastically due to the pandemic, there are signs of post-pandemic recovery.
+The claimant count rate in Adamsdown is roughly 12 times higher than in Lisvane for example.

+Cardiff's sports and leisure offer, as well as its cultural scene and retail and hospitality industry, are some of the major draws for residents and visitors alike, and all play a vital role in the city's economic success and its cultural and social well-being.
+These sectors have all been impacted by the pandemic and have all been placed at the centre of recovery efforts moving forward, embracing the role each sector plays in shaping the city centre.
+Although visitor numbers fell drastically due to the pandemic there are signs of post-pandemic recovery.